fernandr/e8w/README.md

-<h1>Vibe coding on Excalidraw (e8w) - draft</h1>

-This section is maintained manually.
+Develop a basic CRUD application:

+- Using a draft Excalidraw model as a starting point
+- Applying an interactive chat in Cursor IDE ("vibe coding")
+- Safeguarding intermediate milestones in the Git repo

+Only this section and the below images are manually.

-- The rest of this repo is maintained by "vibe coding" in the Cursor IDE
+- The rest of this repo was edited by the Cursor IDE's LLMs

-- Based on this intial model:
+This draft model has been taken as a starting point:

 ![](./model.svg)

-- Resulting in this webapp (after some iterations):
+Resulting in this webapp (after a couple of small iterations):

 ![](./webapp-home.png)